Often winging it…

 I will never forget meeting a mum when I was working for Surestart in Bristol.
 She was an older mum and took one look at me (youngish, no kids, middle class, university educated) and laughed in my face.
 She couldn’t believe that there was anything that I could offer her that could possibly be of any use.
 In fact, I felt the same way, what could I tell this woman who had so much more life experience than me?
 So I listened.
 I threw away any agenda that I might have had and I listened.
 I was super aware of how I seemed to her, and I owned it.
 I admitted that I was different to her, that my life and experiences were different to hers.
 But we connected.
 I was a human being and so was she, so we connected.
 We played with her beautiful son.
 We talked about her teenage daughter and the fears she had for her.
 We laughed, a lot.
 And I won her round.
 We were both sad when our work came to an end but I learnt so much in those few weeks, about myself, about connecting, about judgements, that I have never forgotten her.

 Terrifyingly, I have now been working with children and families for 20 years.
 I am a qualified social worker and early years teacher and have worked in social services, community organisations, education and mental health services.
-What this means is that I have a huge amount of experience, skills and knowledge to bring to this work.
+What this means is that I have a huge amount of experience, skills and knowledge to bring to my work with you.

 Click to see how I can help you.